Maxacl/FirstTimersOnly/README.md

 # FirstTimersOnly

-This repositories is for the first timers only.
-Here you can learn how to pull request, create and merge branch.
+This repository has been designed for newcomers who are just beginning their journey into the Open-Source realm!
+If you're interested in:

+- Making your first pull request,
+- Creating branches and
+- Merging your code

+Then your're in the right repo!

-# Step to contribute in any repository
+# Steps to Commit

+1) **fork** and **clone** the Repository:
+   - clone: to clone a repository is to create an exact copy of that original repo.
+This includes all files, branches and even the 'commit history'.
+   - fork: 'forking' a repository' is typically done on a hosting platform, such as GitHub.
+This permits you to create your own, personal copy.
+Any changes/alterations made will only effect your specific copy

-1) Fork and clone the repository. git clone https://github.com/mukesh-srivastav/FirstTimersOnly.git cd FirstTimersOnly
+    git clone https://github.com/mukesh-srivastav/FirstTimersOnly.git

-2) Make a branch
+    cd FirstTimersOnly

+3) Create a **branch**:
+      - **branch** When you create a "branch", you are ultimately diverging from the "main" line or "master" branch in order to work on a particular set of changes you're attempting to implement.*

-   git checkout -b (branch-name)
+   git checkout -b <branch-name>

-3)Add your content in a folder
-    i.
-Add content in their respective folder ii.
-Save your file.

-4)Commit your change
+4) Save Content/Code to Specified Folder

+5) Now, **commit** Your Change

     git add -A
-    git commit -m "(brief description of what you have changed/fixed)" git push -u origin (branch name)
+    git commit -m "(provide a brief description of what you have changed/fixed)" git push -u origin (branch name)

-5) Go and open a pull request from your fork to the master branch of this repository.
+6) Go and open a pull request from your fork to the master branch of this repository.